jiecao-fm/FZEasyFile/README.md

 An easy way to create or overwrite file in sandbox

 #What is it?
-It’s tedious, boring and unreadable using iOS’s sdk directly to manage file.
-FZEasyFile provides a easy way to create or overwrite file in sandbox.
-If you want to create a file, you just tell FZEasyFile your file name is ”my/file/path/info.txt”, you don’t need to care about what the root directory is and whether the directory “my/file/path/” exists.
+It’s tedious, boring and unreadable to use iOS’s sdk to manage file directly.
+FZEasyFile provides an easy way to create or overwrite file in sandbox.
+If you want to create a file, you just tell FZEasyFile your file name, which is ”my/file/path/info.txt”.
+You don’t need to care about what the root directory is or whether the directory “my/file/path/” exists.

 Actually, the root directory is “Documents” in sandbox, “my/file/path” will be create automatically if not exists.